tstehr/HamsterList/API.md

 Used for sync with offline-capable clients.
 This is __not__ a REST endpoint!

-To use the sync endpoint the client should persistently store the response of the last sync[^initial] and send it together with the current local state.
+To use the sync endpoint the client should persistently store the response of the last sync and send it together with the current local state.
 The client state and the server state will then be merged to produce a new state, which is sent as response.

-[^initial]: Use the GET endpoint to obtain an initial sync state.
+Use the GET endpoint to obtain an initial sync state.

 ## Change Notifications